HARASSMENT CONTACT PERSONS

 Contacting us does not necessarily mean anything other than that the student receives an unbiased listener for their worries.
 The harassment contact person works by the conditions of the person experiencing harassment, and will take no further action without the student's consent.
-The only exception is where the student himself or any other higher education community in a threat of violence.
+The only exception is where the student involved or any other higher education community is in a threat of violence.
 The harassment contact persons work together with the school student pastor.

 If the student wishes, the University staff, school psychologist, student health care, school pastor or authorities can take the case forward.
 However, in most cases the act of talking about the problem between the two parties resolves the situation.

-If you are being harassed or you have questions about harassment do not be afraid to contact us by email or phone!
+If you are being harassed or you have questions about harassment, do not be afraid to contact us by email or phone!
 All conversations are confidential and you can contact us anonymously.

 An email address that goes to them both is:

 What constitutes as harassment?